w3c/openscreenprotocol/control_protocol.md

 **TODO**: Add messages for this based on conclusion to [Issue #21](issues/21).

+Note that the URLs sent by the Presentation Availability Request may contain custom (non-https) schemes.
+Please review [Schemes and Open Screen Protocol](schemes.md) for how custom schemes are handled in OSP.

 #### Presentation Display Availablity Response

 The receiver shall send a response for each Presentation Display Availability